ATOM: AdapTive and OptiMized dynamic temporal knowledge graph construction using LLMs: Experiments

 \subsection{Datasets and baseline methods}

-DocRed \citep{yao2019docred} is unsuitable for temporal extraction due to inconsistencies \citep{tan2022revisiting}, and TempDocRed \citep{zhu2025temporal}, though temporally enriched, focuses only on event start dates and named entities.
-CS-GS and Music-GS \citep{kabal2024enhancing}, also used in iText2KG evaluations, lack temporal data.
-Therefore, the NYT News dynamic and temporal dataset \citep{AryanSingh2023NYT}, containing lead paragraphs from two million news articles since 2000, is adopted.
-From this, the 2020-COVID-NYT subset comprising 1,076 articles that focus on COVID-19 dynamics during 2020 is extracted.
+Identifying a suitable and publicly available dataset for evaluating temporal extraction remains a significant challenge due to the task's specific structural requirements.
+While DocRed \citep{yao2019docred} is a standard benchmark for relation extraction, it is largely unsuitable for temporal analysis owing to documented labeling inconsistencies \citep{tan2022revisiting}.
+Although TempDocRed \citep{zhu2025temporal} introduces temporal layers, its scope remains limited, focusing exclusively on named entities and event start dates.
+Furthermore, the CS-GS and Music-GS datasets \citep{kabal2024enhancing}, lack the necessary temporal dimensions.
+Consequently, this study adopts the NYT News dynamic and temporal dataset \citep{AryanSingh2023NYT}, which provides extensive temporal coverage through two million lead paragraphs spanning from 2000 to the present.
+News articles provide diverse temporal dynamics, including events with specific start and end times, evolving situations, and relative temporal expressions that are representative of many real-world scenarios requiring TKG construction.
+From this dataset, the 2020-COVID-NYT subset comprising 1,076 articles that focus on COVID-19 dynamics during 2020 is extracted.
 This subset is enriched with human-verified atomic facts and 5-tuples.
-Publication dates are used as observation dates (details on observation time modeling in Section \ref{sec:observation-time-modeling} in the Appendices).
-More information about this dataset is provided in Table \ref{tab:dataset_statistics} in the Appendices.
+Publication dates are used as observation dates.
+Comprehensive details regarding the annotation guidelines, observation time modeling, and dataset statistics are provided in the Appendices (Sections~\ref{app:annotation_guidelines}, \ref{sec:observation-time-modeling}, and Table~\ref{tab:dataset_statistics}).
 To the best of our knowledge, an approach for resolving duplicate entities and relations while maintaining KG consistency among the SOTA methods for zero- and few-shot KG construction is supported only by iText2KG and Graphiti.
 The temporal aspect is handled by Graphiti only.
-Hence, it is the primary comparator of ATOM.
-In all experiments, the temperature is set to 0 to reduce hallucinations. \texttt{text-embedding-large-3}\footnote{\url{https://platform.openai.com/docs/models/text-embedding-3-large}} is used for embeddings. $\theta_E = 0.8$ and $\theta_R=0.7$ are estimated following \cite{lairgi2024itext2kg} (details are in Section \ref{sec:thresholds-estimation} in the Appendices).
+Hence, it is the primary comparator of \texttt{ATOM}.
+In all experiments, the temperature is set to 0 to prefer deterministic outputs and minimize stochasticity. \texttt{text-embedding-large-3}\footnote{\url{https://platform.openai.com/docs/models/text-embedding-3-large}} is used for embeddings. $\theta_E = 0.8$ and $\theta_R=0.7$ are estimated following \cite{lairgi2024itext2kg} (details are in Section~\ref{sec:thresholds-estimation} in the Appendices).